bikinavisho/stardew-convert-to-fashion-sense/README.md

 ### Extra Steps

-Not only can you sort it by colorable/noncolorable, but you can also sort it by hairstyle descriptors, for example, dragging all of the long colorable hairstyles over at once, then running it with `npm start -- -- --conversionType=hair --isColorable --authorName=NAMEOFAUTHOR --hairDescriptor=Long` which will result in hairstyles with names like `AUTHORNAME's Long Hairstyle 01 (Dyeable)`.
+You can also sort it by hairstyle descriptors, for example, dragging all of the long colorable hairstyles over at once, then running it with `npm start -- -- --conversionType=hair --authorName=NAMEOFAUTHOR --hairDescriptor=Long` which will result in hairstyles with names like `AUTHORNAME's Long Hairstyle 01 (Dyeable)`.

 --------------